Examples of Animal Behavior Research

 Spatial behaviors in sheep

 There is still a lot to learn about the behavioral and social patterns in sheep.
-The more we understand, the better we can improve the health and welfare of these livestock animals.
 At the Aberystwyth University in Wales, UK, researchers used TrackLab for tracking and detailed analysis of spatial behaviors in sheep.

 A rat model for Parkinson's disease